macccorehenni/OCStories/The Celestial Gods/Origin.md

 ## Creation

-At the very beginning of time, there was no time.
-There was nothing, really, except a dark void.
-Everything was dark, until the god— if you could call it that— of Creation made it not be so.
-It started with light the _color_ of darkness, but that did not satisfy it.
-It looked too similar to what it had started with.
-Shaking its head— itself made of darkness— it tried again, this time making light the color of the brightest blue we have, violent in its nature.
-Once again, Creation shook its head.
-"Too bright," it remarked, "We should try again."
+At the start, there was nothing.
+No time.
+No space.
+Only a void—deep, unbroken, silent.
+Then, a thought.
+A spark.
+A force stirring in the dark.
+Creation.
+It tried light first—the color of darkness.
+A shade so faint it barely defied the void.
+It hovered there for a moment.
+Then, dissatisfied, Creation shook its head.
+Not enough.
+It tried again.
+This time, light blazed forth, a searing blue, violent in its nature.
+It tore against the abyss, pulsing, sharp, undeniable.
+Too much.
+Too loud.
+Creation sighed.
+Again, it would try.

 It t